NansPellicari/UE4-TimelineSystem/Docs/Api.md

 #### `public  `[`NEvent`](#classNEvent_1a15c6d7063b5857607cfb0d91446d8241)`(FName _Label,FString _UId)` <a id="classNEvent_1a15c6d7063b5857607cfb0d91446d8241"></a>

-Ctor to gives directly a name for this event and Id (optionnal).
+Ctor to gives directly a name for this event and an Id (optionnal).

 #### `public inline virtual  `[`~NEvent`](#classNEvent_1a179af95c5b72caf083dc7dbbda577244)`()` <a id="classNEvent_1a179af95c5b72caf083dc7dbbda577244"></a>

+Default dtor

 #### `public virtual bool `[`IsExpired`](#classNEvent_1a035106bed5f526ecf68ae7b067e7beff)`() const` <a id="classNEvent_1a035106bed5f526ecf68ae7b067e7beff"></a>

-It computes with Duration and LocalTime
+It indicates if the event expired.
+It is computed with Duration and LocalTime

 #### `public virtual const float `[`GetLocalTime`](#classNEvent_1a74e7fae4f40337ca18e115280d7ebf7f)`() const` <a id="classNEvent_1a74e7fae4f40337ca18e115280d7ebf7f"></a>

-Getter for LocalTime
+Returns the localTime since the events has been attached (- delay) to a timeline

 #### `public virtual const float `[`GetStartedAt`](#classNEvent_1a65f998aadcef8a8036f977c5f5226eee)`() const` <a id="classNEvent_1a65f998aadcef8a8036f977c5f5226eee"></a>

-Getter for StartedAt
+The time relative to the timeline this event has been attached to + its start delay.

 #### `public virtual float `[`GetDuration`](#classNEvent_1a27aa249bec02b2132fff7b521731ee81)`() const` <a id="classNEvent_1a27aa249bec02b2132fff7b521731ee81"></a>

-Getter for Duration
+The duration this event should live

 #### `public virtual void `[`Start`](#classNEvent_1a3ba279542a5aeddc86d924bbd4a12594)`(float StartTime)` <a id="classNEvent_1a3ba279542a5aeddc86d924bbd4a12594"></a>

-A setter for StartedAt
+This should be used only by [NTimeline](#classNTimeline) or serialization.

+#### Parameters
+* `StartTime` - Time in secs

 #### `public virtual float `[`GetDelay`](#classNEvent_1afed25f6f7bbd624401803a76d530f18f)`() const` <a id="classNEvent_1afed25f6f7bbd624401803a76d530f18f"></a>

-Increments LocalTime
+The delay before this event starts

 #### `public virtual const FString `[`GetUID`](#classNEvent_1a902e03f2e33fd2a39e7b113c0bdc0f5c)`() const` <a id="classNEvent_1a902e03f2e33fd2a39e7b113c0bdc0f5c"></a>

+Retrieve the unique ID generated or given in ctor

 #### `public virtual void `[`SetUID`](#classNEvent_1aebeec7efe7cef04342d2b8e97ade8276)`(FString _UId)` <a id="classNEvent_1aebeec7efe7cef04342d2b8e97ade8276"></a>

+This should be used only on serialization process

+#### Parameters
+* `_UId` - Should be a unique FString, see ctor

 #### `public virtual const FName `[`GetEventLabel`](#classNEvent_1adefb1f4297e5e4b1342249b666396d9a)`() const` <a id="classNEvent_1adefb1f4297e5e4b1342249b666396d9a"></a>